Monday, October 3, 2011

 Girls Night In 2011

-The total raised (so far) is $1079!!!
+The total raised is $1094!!!

 Yesterday saw my annual Girls Night In afternoon tea.
 The Girls Night In is a fundraiser for the Cancer Council.
 The funds raised go towards Cancer Council's ground breaking research, prevention and support strategies for ALL women's cancers.
 It is also about raising awareness for gynaecological cancers that sometimes get overlooked.